kwchurch/gft/doc/sections/installation.md

 ```

 <b style="background-color:yellow;">Unfortunately</b>, there are a number of incompatibilities between adapters, paddlespeech and
 the latest version of HuggingFace transformers.
-There are a number of versions of requirements.txt the requirements directory.
+There are a number of versions of requirements.txt in the requirements directory.
 We recommend setting up several different virtual environments to work around some of these incompatibilities.